ChichiMsdk/Premiere-Pro-and-Windows-scripts/README.md

 # Premiere-Pro-and-Windows-scripts
-All my scripts will be posted here
+All my scripts will be posted here and I'll try to make functions to organize this more easily